williamcnewman/williamcnewman.github.io/index.md

 Additionally, I am interested in arithmetic geometry.
 I am finishing up some papers stemming from work I did at an REU when I was an undergrad.
 This work involves studying arithmetic properties of self-maps of projective space.

-I am also interested more braodly in number theory and algebra.
+I am also interested in combinatorics and number theory.
 ## Mentoring
 I help run [OSU Cycle](https://math.osu.edu/undergrad/osu-cycle), which is a mentoring program designed to pair mathematics graduate students with undergraduate students to do research.
 ## CV